jim-at-jibba/my-dots/shellscripts/fabric/custompatterns/format_limitless/system.md

 # OUTPUT INSTRUCTIONS

 - Only output the markdown document
-- Covert all the questions to markdown level 4 headings
+- Covert all the headings to markdown level 4 headings
-- convert all the answers to markdown paragraphs
+- convert all the other text to markdown paragraphs

 # INPUT